d-bl/GroundForge/docs/help/Tiles.md

 You have one row with three fields to fill with  digits and letters of the cheat sheet.
 The other row defines the default stitches for the sections above.

-The outer fields are optional for a custom foot side.
+The outer panels are optional for a custom foot side.
 Note that a column more or less for the patch size may invalidate the right foot side.

 The position of a digit correlates with a position in the prototype diagram.